beeway/economics-textbooks/README.md

 Macroeconomics in One Equation: From Data and Theory to Applications, 2022, Cognella, CA

+My textbook slides for

+Corporate Finance & Macroeconomics in One Equation

 My course materials

 2019 Course Website - Macroeconomics